ApocalypseArisen/LearningHTML/README.md

 ### Formatting:
-* Just put b (for bold) in tag bracekts like with p and others
+Refer to textformating.html to see examples.
-* Examples in textformating.html
+* `<p>` - starts new paragraph
-* Headings are added by mext h(number) tags
+* `<h1>` to `<h6>` are headings
-* < hr /> - horizontal line
+* `<hr />` - horizontal line
-* Comments are added by < !-- something -->
+* You can add coments by `<!-- something -->`
-* Atributes - arguments added to a tag like < p  align="center"> will center the text.
+You can change additional things like color of a aligment of a object by using arguments.
+Arguments are additional variables added to arguments added to a opening tag like `<p  align="center">`.
+This one will cause the text between the `<p>` tag be centred on the screen.
 It' s not neccesary to add argument to a closing of a tag.
-You can use more than two arguments
+It's also possible to use multible arguments in a single tag.

-* Style arument allows you to chaneg look and feel of almost every object: style="color:yellow;somethingelse;etc"
+You can also use style argument whiuch allows you to chaneg look and feel of almost every object: `<p style="color:yellow;somethingelse;etc">`

 ### Links:
 * You can add hyperlinks by using a tag with href argument